dotnet/docs/docs/csharp/tutorials/intro-to-csharp/object-oriented-programming.md

 C# is an object-oriented language.
 Four of the key techniques used in object-oriented programming are:

+- *Abstraction* means hiding the unnecessary details from type consumers.
+-
-- *Abstraction* means that a group of related properties, methods, and other members are treated as a single unit or object.
+- *Encapsulation* means that a group of related properties, methods, and other members are treated as a single unit or object.
-- *Encapsulation* means hiding the unnecessary details from type consumers.

 - *Inheritance* describes the ability to create new classes based on an existing class.
+-
 - *Polymorphism* means that you can have multiple classes that can be used interchangeably, even though each class implements the same properties or methods in different ways.

 In the preceding tutorial, [introduction to classes](introduction-to-classes.md) you saw both *abstraction* and *encapsulation*.
 The `BankAccount` class provided an abstraction for the concept of a bank account.
 You could modify its implementation without affecting any of the code that used the `BankAccount` class.
 Both the `BankAccount` and `Transaction` classes provide encapsulation of the components needed to describe those concepts in code.